adarshraj93/Self-Driving-Car-Engineer/P3-Traffic-Sign-Classifier/README.md

 * validation set accuracy of 93.46%
 * test set accuracy of 92.209%

 The Lenet architecture implemented in the Lenet Lab was used as the starting point.
 With this model the validation accuracy was limited to 80-90%.
-Addtionaly, he loss and accuracy plots revealed overfitting.
-Two dropout layers were introduced to eliminated overfitting.
+Addtionaly, the loss and accuracy plots revealed overfitting.
+Two dropout layers were introduced to eliminate overfitting.
 The keep probabilites for both the layers were tuned by trial and error.
-Also EPOCHS and batch size was tuned by trial and error to achieve the required validation accuracy.
+Also EPOCHS and batch size were tuned by trial and error to achieve the required validation accuracy.
 The below plots of loss and accuracy indicate a smooth transition as the number of EPOCHS increases

 ![](Images/Convergence.PNG)